Ever wondered what happens in my vocal coaching sessions?

 In-person coaching sessions

-In-person coaching sessions are done either at my home in my lounge room, which is relaxed and very comfortable, or at a studio that I hire.
+In-person coaching sessions are done either at my home in my lounge room or at a studio that I hire.

 There are different sessions available when you’re starting out with me.

 With vocal coaching, I like to do 90-minute sessions.
 It sounds like a long time but it goes very quickly.

 The first 15 minutes is a chance for us to catch up.
 We can settle into things and talk about what has happened since our last session.